Unsealed criminal complaint

 The concern of digital currencies and mining being used for sanctions avoidance is not new but has been growing recently.
 For example, there are concerns that Iran (through mining) and a self-proclaimed state in the Ukraine (the PRIZM coin owned by Aleksei Muratov), may be engaged in sanctions avoidance, as well as Venezuela (the Petro coin).
 The Petro coin uses NEM, which is supported in Canada in terms of transactions by a Vancouver digital currency exchange, which would allow sanctioned transactions to be cashed out in Canada.
 Venezuela said it sold $5 billion of the Petro coin around the world and then its ICO website went dark and remains offline.

-The US government has, on several occasions, issued guidance and expressed concerns to the digital currency ecosystem about the use of digital currencies to circumvent the rule of law, including recent FinCEN advisory.
+The US government has, on several occasions, issued guidance and advisories, and expressed concerns to the digital currency ecosystem about the use of digital currencies to circumvent the rule of law, including sanctions law and has also put the community on notice that the sandbox days of ignoring the rule of law are over.